nostr-protocol/nips/XXX.md

   }
   ```

-- Or instead, if the active account got compromised, and it is best to consider all content published from that account,on-behalf of master account, to be compromised:
+- Or instead, if the active account got compromised, and it is best to consider all content published from that account,on-behalf of master account, to be compromised as well:

   ```json
   {